Welcome to week two of the One Room Challenge!

 All of this was laborious and not a wildly dramatic transformation, but it's a necessary step to get to a blank state before applying those 8 shades of grey to the walls.
 Come back next week for some mural progress!

-If you're tuning in via the One Room Challenge and want to stay up to date on the progress, subscribe to my blog via email or Bloglovin'!
+If you're tuning in via the One Room Challenge and want to stay up to date on the progress of this project and see what I have coming in the future, subscribe to get blog posts in your email!
 Also, follow along on Instagram where I'll share stories of the transformation along the way.

 Look back at the Spring One Room Challenge: